jon-harper/OmniBox/docs/assembly_v2/index.md

 - Time needed to run and attach wiring;
 - Power up and configuration tests; and
-- Time needed for heat set insert (HSI) installation, if necessary.
+- Time needed for heat set insert (HSI) installation, if applicable.

-!!! note "Heat Set Inserts"
-    There are 24 inserts.
-Experienced users following this guide should be able to install all inserts in less than 30 minutes.

-    Experience in installing inserts saves time during installation and lowers the chances of destroying a printed part.
-If you plan to use inserts and have not practiced, it is recommended that you print at least one (TODO PRACTICE BLOCK) for practice.

 ### Configurations